Updated: Jan 3

 Did you know that the first Wednesday in November each year is National Stress Awareness Day?

-We all know what it's like to feel stressed, but becoming overwhelmed by stress can lead to mental health problems and therefore it is important to stop right there and ask yourself ‘what can I do to reduce the level of stress I experience?
+We all know what it's like to feel stressed, but becoming overwhelmed by stress can lead to mental health problems, and therefore it is important to stop right there and ask yourself ‘what I can do to reduce the level of stress I experience?

 We all agree that with the rise of social media, technology, constant bombardment by advertising, the media, multiple conversations and noise around us, flashing light as too much critique and nagging around us about just anything and everything, our sensory impressions can overload.

-One of the definitions in the sutras is “Yoga Chitta Vritti Nirodha”
+One of the definitions in the sutras is “Yoga Chitta Vritti Nirodha.”